 You might have seen this picture a thousand times on travel brochures and magazines, but they don’t quite do justice to the real thing.
 Yes, it’s a blue as it looks, yes the sunsets are amazing, yes the food is great, yes the views from Caldera is breath-taking, but it beats the photos by a long way, a really long way (Calderas are large volcanic craters that form by two different methods: 1) an explosive volcanic eruption; or, 2) collapse of surface rock into an empty magma chamber.
 Read more here).

 It’s not for nothing that Santorini is one of the premier beach romantic destinations in the world.
+The best part is it’s one of the many gems of islands in this beautiful country.
 You will realize it on your very first day.
 And the feeling just lingers on and on.

 We stayed at a BnB right next to the most clicked blue church dome.
 Ya, that’s me in the yellow shirt (For contrast I suppose).
 Everyone who comes here tries to stay in a hotel or BnB on the Caldera.
 In high season it gets really crowded and it’s difficult to get a booking with a view.
 Oia village is the hot spot for all tourists visiting Santorini island.
 It’s especially famous fo its sunsets.
 The narrow cobblestoned path with adjoining whitewashed houses and shops (including the famous Atlantis books) make for a memorable walk through the village.
 There are restaurants & souvenir shops abound.